 10. When approaching an intersection without any traffic control, yield to vehicles that arrive before you.
 If two vehicles arrive simultaneously, yield to the vehicle on your right.

 These rules are no secret; they are well-known by many seasoned drivers.
 The rules may slightly differ from state to state, but that’s not the problem.

 If you have the precedence, but the other driver refuses to yield, do not insist.
 You should simply humble yourself and let him have it for the safety of other road users.
 The moment you start to fight it out, this could get out of hand, leading to an accident.
-It is pointless ending up injured or dead because you were fighting over your right to go first.
+It is pointless to end up injured or dead because you were fighting over your right to go first.
 Of course, we are not encouraging you to be timid.

 Looking for more practical lessons from experienced instructors on giving the right of way, taking a 3-point turn, parallel parking, or any other driving skill?
-Call 718-576-6277 to speak to one of our associates about your driving needs.
+Call 718-576-6277 to speak to one of our driving school associates about your driving needs.